 1: Don’t use portable heaters as a long term solution.
 They are prone to failure, becoming obstructed, and are generally less safe than a centralized system.
 This includes electric space heaters, as well.

 2: Cooking: Don’t go to water for oil fires.
 Smother it with a lid or use your extinguisher (which you have already practiced with, right?), but remember don’t risk injury.
-Call 911 and leave if in any doubt.
+Call 911 and leave if there is ANY doubt as to whether you can extinguish the fire.

 3: Clear dead brush and grass from around your home.
 Have some defensible space around your home especially if you live in the wilderness-urban interface.